Taylordmark/LSD/README.md

 1. Open Source Files/Application.cpp
 2. Start without debugging with play button OR (Ctrl+F5)

+Updated version of app is available as an .exe file after running at ""C:\LSD\SurveyApp\main\win32_directx12\Debug\win32_directx12.exe""

 ## About the app

 - **Home Page**